nshejwalkar/systems/README.md

-Neel Shejwalkar(nps92) and Joseph George(jag649)
+## Custom Shell Implementation

-Custom Shell Implementation: Created custom shell implementation in C that mimics some behaviors of standard Unix shells.
+Created custom shell implementation in C that mimics some behaviors of standard Unix shells.
 It includes parsing user input into commands and arguments, handling redirections (<, >) and pipes (|), and executing both built-in commands (cd, pwd, which, exit) and external programs.

 Command Execution Workflow: The shell processes commands by first tokenizing the input string, then creating job structures for each command, which include details like the executable path, arguments, and I/O redirections.
 For piped commands, it sets up a pipeline, managing inter-process communication and executing each command in a separate child process.